w3c/trace-context/spec/20-http_request_header_format.md

 ## Mutating the traceparent Field

 A vendor receiving a request without a `traceparent` header SHOULD generate `traceparent` headers for outbound requests, effectively starting a new trace.
-A possible reason to not add `traceparent` to outbound requests is when the vendor decides to not sample this request.
+A possible reason for not doing this could be a performance sensitive scenario when the vendor decides to not sample a request.
+Note that for most scenarios, vendors are expected to generate the header even when not sampling, to propagate the sampling decision downstream.

 A vendor receiving a `traceparent` request header MUST send it to outgoing requests.
 It MAY mutate the value of this header before passing it to outgoing requests.